kortenkamp/Cindy3D/index.md

 ## Using the plugin ## {#use}

+For a quick start, have a look at our [examples] and modify the code of one of these to suite your needs.

 Perhaps the most useful piece of documentation which is available right now is the [command reference][refhtml], which is also [available as pdf][refpdf].